-- 9.30 (a) As for Stage II with additions noted below. - Prescribed texts: As for Stage II and in addition Juvenal, Satires, ed.
-J. D. Duff (C.U.P.). - 9.31 (b) As for Stage II with modification in Roman History.
-In 1968; from Early Italy to the death of Sulla. - 9.32 (c) As for Stage II with modification in Language: the history of the Latin language from the earliest times to the Ciceronian age, with more detailed study of topics introduced in Stage II.
+9.30 (a) As for Stage II with additions noted below.

+Prescribed texts: As for Stage II and in addition, Terence, Phormio.

+9.31 (b) As for Stage II with modification in Roman History.
+In 1969; from the death of Sulla to A.D.
+69.

+9.32 (c) As for Stage II with modification in Language: the history of the Latin language from the earliest times to the Ciceronian age, with more detailed study of topics introduced in Stage II.

-Prescribed texts: Juvenal Satires, ed.
-J. D. Duff (C.U.P.); The Latin Language, L. R. Palmer (Faber); Latin Literature of the Golden Age, J. Wight Duff, The Oxford Classical Dictionary (Oxford).
-Latin Prose Composition, W. R. Hardie (Arnold); The Roman Republic, A. H. McDonald (Thames and Hudson).
+Prescribed texts: Terence, Phormio, ed.
+R. H. Martin (Methuen); The Latin Language, L. R. Palmer (Faber); Latin Literature of the Golden Age, J. Wight Duff, The Oxford Classical Dictionary (Oxford); Latin Prose Composition, W. R. Hardie (Arnold); The Roman Republic, A. H. McDonald (Thames and Hudson).